anjlab/android-inapp-billing-v3/UPGRADING.md

 methods and the `SkuDetails` type they return are now `@Deprecated`.
-They keep working — backed internally by a translator from Billing 9 `ProductDetails` — but the translation **collapses multi-offer subscriptions to a single offer** (preferring the base plan), so you lose access to promotional offers, alternative pricing phases, and their offer tokens.
+They keep working — backed internally by a translator from Billing 9 `ProductDetails` — but the translation **collapses multi-offer subscriptions to a single offer** (the best one the user is eligible for), so you lose access to the remaining promotional offers, alternative pricing phases, and their offer tokens.
 Migrate when you can.

 **Before** (still works, deprecated):